Diagnosing & Treating Hand Fractures

 There are several bones in the hand and wrist.
 If one or more of these bones break, it can lead to several complications if not treated promptly, such as nerve damage.
-Dr. Gregg A. Vagner is a fellowship-trained surgeon who specializes in hand repair procedures at our Cedar Park, TX, office and additional Austin-area locations.
-He will work to address your hand fracture with the most conservative treatment possible but can also perform surgery, if necessary.
+At our Cedar Park, TX, office and additional Austin-area locations, we will work to address your hand fracture with the most conservative treatment possible but can also perform surgery, if necessary.

 Crushing injuries, direct blows, and other traumatic events can lead to a broken hand.
 Some of the most common causes of a hand fracture include: